Guidelines for Evaluating Breeders

 - Whose major income is derived from the sale of puppies.

-- Who do not register their dogs, or litters, with a registered purebred dog registry.
-At that point, they are not considered to be purebred.
+- Who do not register their adult dogs, and litters, with a registered purebred dog registry.
+Dogs, including puppies, not registered with a registered purebred dog registry are not to be considered purebred.

 - Who routinely practice in-breeding: i.e., mating sister to brother, mother to son, father to daughter.